ansible/ansible/rst/gettingstarted.rst

 Via RPM
 +++++++

+RPMs for the last Ansible release are available for `EPEL <http://fedoraproject.org/wiki/EPEL>`_ 6 and currently supported Fedora distributions.

+    # install the epel-release RPM if needed on CentOS, RHEL, or Scientific Linux
+    $ sudo yum install ansible

-In the near future, pre-built packages will be available through your distribution.
-Until that time, you can use the ``make rpm`` command to build an RPM you can distribute and install::
+You can also use the ``make rpm`` command to build an RPM you can distribute and install::

     $ git clone git://github.com/ansible/ansible.git